It wasn’t murder, not really.

 The few things that I needed to move around were mostly stuff that was on the dashboard of my car and my underwear needed adjusting; that shouldn’t take long.

-Turns out that this five-star hotel belongs to a chain of five-star hotels and they have an HR department and very strict rules for the employment of new staff.
+Turns out that this five-star hotel belongs to a chain of five-star hotels and they have an HR department and stringent rules for the employment of new staff.
 A six-month trial is absolutely adhered to as is a police check and a rigorous background check including past employers and all education qualifications; none of which seemed to apply in my case.

 It turns out that the front desk uniform was quite expensive and they had to supply it.
-I was the right size for the uniform recently vacated by a bloke named Eric who had been caught with his arm stuck in one of the vending machines.
+I was the right size for the outfit recently vacated by a bloke named Eric who had been caught with his arm stuck in one of the vending machines.

-Apparently it took a small fortune in small change before the machine would release him.
+Apparently, it took a small fortune in small change before the machine would release him.